Getting about in Keswick and surrounding areas

 This service runs from Penrith bus station via Penrith railway station to Keswick and then continues to Cockermouth and Workington.
-It also services the villages of Threlkeld, Thornthwaite, Bassenthwaite and Embleton.
+It also services the villages of Threlkeld, Thornthwaite, Bassenthwait, Embleton and the Lakes Distillery

-This service runs from Lancaster to Carlisle via Kendal, Windermere railway station, Ambleside, Grasmere and Keswick.
+555 Lancaster - Keswick This service runs between Lancaster and Keswick via Kendal, Windermere railway station, Ambleside and Grasmere.

 Why not see the spectacular scenery around Derwentwater from one of the Keswick Launches.
 With seven stops around the lake it provides the excellent starting or finishing point to your walk.